Sovereign-Labs/sovereign-book/src/4-4-advanced-topics.md

 Unlike `BlockHooks`, the gas for `TxHooks` is paid by the user who submitted the transaction.

-### `FinalizeHook`: Cheap Off-Chain Indexing
+### `FinalizeHook`: Simple Off-Chain Indexing

 The `FinalizeHook` runs at the very end of a block's execution and can only write to `AccessoryState`.
-This makes it cheap to run and perfect for storing data that are only meant to be read by off-chain APIs, not used by on-chain logic.
+This makes it cheap to run and very simple for storing data that are only meant to be read by off-chain APIs, not used by on-chain logic.
+**Note:** FinalizeHook with AccessoryState works for basic indexing, but for a scalable, long‑term solution we recommend the transactions WebSocket endpoint, which emits events and lets you subscribe from any transaction number.
+Stream those events into a horizontally scalable store such as Postgres or a platform like Kafka Streams.

 ### Implementing Hooks